80 Creative Pumpkin Carving Ideas for Halloween

 Use your jack-o’-lantern to spread kindness instead of chaos this year with this sweet reminder for more treats than tricks.
 Letter stencils make this pumpkin carving idea easy.

-Howling animal pumpkin
+Howling wolf pumpkin

 This ferocious pumpkin will inspire trick-or-treaters to do some howling of their own on Halloween night.
 Top your creation with a witch’s hat and stretch some fake cobwebs over it to add an extra spooky flair.